Michigan Solar Incentives (Rebates, Tax Credits & More in 2024)

 Enrolling in net energy metering is a simple process that very often doesn’t require any effort on your part.
 In most cases, your installation company will handle the paperwork for you.
 You can follow the steps below to make sure you get access to this perk if your electricity company offers it.

 In our opinion, net metering is the second-best perk available in your area after the federal credit.
-It helps maximize the value of your panels and bumps up your long-term savings significantly.
+It helps maximize the value of your panels and bumps up your long-term savings from solar significantly.
 Additionally, it takes little to no effort to apply for, making the return on investment outstanding.

 In addition to the above perks, there is one rebate program offered by a local utility company: